ruby-grape/grape/README.md

 ## Stable Release

-You're reading the documentation for the next release of Grape, which should be 0.3.3.
+You're reading the documentation for the stable release 0.4.0.
-The current stable release is [0.3.2](https://github.com/intridea/grape/blob/v0.3.2/README.md).

 ## Project Tracking